benwinding/benw-blog/source/_posts/github-stale-bots.md

 ## User's perspective

+A user of Angular will *Google* the error text and will usually find the corresponding github issue.
+But more often than not, the issue is locked, by the heroic *lock bot*.
+So they have a few options, continue searching for another more recent (less SEO'd issue) OR either create another issue, effectively duplicating the bug.

-A user searches for the bug they have.
-They find the bug but the issue has been locked, so they either create another issue, effectively duplicating the bug and often not link it to the original.
-Now there are 2 issues duplicating the same bug, so what did "Stale Bot" achieve?
+If they decide to create a duplicate issue, it will often not be linked it to the original issue...
+Now there are 2 issues duplicating the same bug in the Angular repo, so what did "Stale Bot" achieve?

-The only benefit to the repo maintainer is that they are reducing the number of *Open* issues.
-But this also has the effect of making users recreate issues that already exist but are locked, making duplicate bugs in the repo...
+Well the stale bot has had the following effects on the repository:

+1. Reduce the metric of *Open Issues* in github
+2. Made duplicate issues far more likely
+3. Increased friction of users reporting that the issue still exists
+4. Ultimately decreased the quality of the software, as the issues don't accurately reflect reality

+# Devil's Advocate

+For a moment, imagine that Stack Overflow did this.
+If there's no interaction on a question, then the question should be locked...
+Well questions that don't get consistent interaction are enivitably duplicated, or not updated with correct information, or people get frustrated and don't ask the question again.

 # Conclusion

-The best repo's in my opinion, don't prevent users from adding to older issues.
-This gives a much better experience and prevents duplicates and reduce friction of adding information to bugs.
+The best repo's in my opinion, don't prevent users from contributing to older issues.
+This gives a much better user experience, as friction to contribute to issues is much lower.
+It also lets the maintainers ensure that old issues aren't needlessly duplicated.
+Finally, the community feels like the maintainers actually care about their input, which doesn't feel that way when an automated *stale bot* locks and closes your inactive issue without any input from a human...